Sheed90/Exile-Namalsk-Bugs/README.md

 # Exile-Namalsk-Bugs
-Exile Namalsk Bugs can be reported here
+Exile Namalsk Bugs can be reported here.

 Click on Issues or on that link: https://github.com/Sheed90/Exile-Namalsk-Bugs/issues